Khushhal Khan (actor)

-Khushhal Khan Khattak (born 2 March 2000) known professionally as Khushhal Khan is a Pakistani television actor, model and boxer.
+Khushhal Khan Khattak, known professionally as Khushhal Khan, is a Pakistani television actor, model and boxer.
 Khan is known for portraying Saim Ibrahim in Muhabbat Gumshuda Meri, Faraz in Mushkil and Shahmir Adam in Duniyapur.
 He is the recipient of a Hum Award.
-In 2025, he played Shehryar in Green TV’s Ramadan special romcom drama Ishq Di Chashni.
+In 2025, he played Mir Meeran Zamaan in ARY Digital's Biryani.

 Early life and family

-Khan belongs to a Khattak Pashtun family originally from Nowshera village Ameer and lives in Islamabad.
-His family traces its root to Khushal Khattak, the 17th-century political figure and poet who's one of the most influential names in Pashto literature.
+Khan belongs to a Pashtun Khattak family originally from Nowshera village Ameer and lives in Islamabad.
+His family traces its roots to Khushal Khattak, the 17th-century political figure, poet and one of the most influential names in Pashto literature.

 Career

 Model

 Khan began modeling and earned a name for himself in the profession.
-In 2021, Khan received a Hum Style Awards Rising Model award.
+In 2020, Khan received a Hum Style Awards Rising Model award.

 Actor

 He made his acting debut in the same year with Qissa Meherbano Ka.
 He went on to appear in the dramas Bebasi (2021), Mushkil (2022), Wehshi (2022) and the telefilm Aik Hai Nigar, also in 2021.

 Khan received recognition in 2023, with his portrayal of Saim in Muhabbat Gumshuda Meri opposite Dananeer Mobeen.
 The drama won him the Hum Award for Best Actor Popular.
-In 2024, Khan made his film debut with Poppay Ki Wedding and appeared in the webseries Barzakh in a special appearance.
+In 2024, Khan made his film debut with Poppay Ki Wedding and appeared in the web series Barzakh in a special appearance.
 He then played the titular role in the mini-drama series Yahya.

 Khan has since received praise for portraying Shahmir opposite Ramsha Khan, in Duniyapur.
 The series is the costliest drama made in the history of Pakistani television.

 In 2025, Khan appeared in Green Entertainment's Ramadan special television series Ishq Di Chashni, along with Sehar Khan.

-Along with that he will also reunite with Ramsha for ARY Digital's drama Biryani.
+The same year, he reunited with Ramsha Khan for ARY Digital's drama Biryani.